isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-wifi-extender-for-fios-verizon.markdown

 - The extender allows you to extend your Verizon WiFi range to about 325 feet, great for your residence.
 The extender comes with the "beamforming technology" that will enhance your signal range and strength.
 Do not worry about the safety of your kids with the WiFi as the extender comes with parental control capability.
-Further, the extender has an integrated antenna and slim build that allows you to place it at any desk, taking very little space.
+Further, the extender has an integrated antennaÂ and slim build that allows you to place it at any desk, taking very little space.
 Further, the extender is plug and play, and thus you'll not require any unique software or CDs to install.
 The extender will allow MAC address filtering with the WPA2 or WPA wireless protection.
 Read Also:
 [Motherboard for i7 6700 (non-K)](https://pestpolicy.com/best-motherboard-for-i7-6700/)
 .